Matthew, Mark, Luke, and John are collectively known as the gospels.

 The word "gospel" comes from an Old English word that meant "good tale" or "good news."
 Today the word "gospel" is used to describe the four New Testament books that present the life of Christ.

 In a general sense, gospel is also used to describe the life and teachings of Jesus Christ.
 Indeed, the story of Jesus is good news.

 The 4 Gospels

 Matthew is the gospel of the kingdom.
-It was directed to Jews to show that Jesus was the promised Messiah, the "King of the Jews."
+It was addressed to Jews to show that Jesus was the promised Messiah, the "King of the Jews."